 A WV mobile sports betting app may finally apply some pressure to the competition

 These additional opportunities may spark movement from the state’s other four casinos.
-So far, sports betting expansion in West Virginia has been marked by more patience and hesitation than other states.
+So far, online gambling expansion in West Virginia has been marked by more patience and hesitation than other states.

 Hollywood itself had nearly three weeks to operate a sportsbook by itself.
 Even after that time period ended, its only competition is a small resort casino that restricts accessibility to the public.